International Tunneling and Underground Space Association

 Since 1987, ITA has got the Special Consultative Status with ECOSOC, the Economic and Social Council of the United Nations.
 It has been involved in Habitat II, studies for crossing of the Gibraltar Strait, reduction of poverty program, World Urban Forum.

 The General Assembly is host by a Member Nation at the occasion of the yearly World Tunnel Congress.

-ITA is composed of 4 committees: Committee on operational safety of underground facilities (ITA COSUF), committee for education and training (ITA-CET), committee on underground space (ITACUS) and committee on new technology (ITAtech).
+ITA has four committees: Committee on operational safety of underground facilities, committee for education and training, committee on underground space (ITACUS) and committee on new technology (ITAtech).

 Officially created in 2014, the ITA Young Members Group (ITAym) is currently present within more than 20 Member Nations.

 Working groups

 ITA has a total of 15 Active Working Groups: